 Jacks or Better | 1 coin | 2 coins | 3 coins | 4 coins | 5 coins |

-This paytable is considered optimal for the variation because any further reductions in the full house and flush payouts will cause a significant dent in the long-term theoretical return of the game.
+This paytable is considered optimal for the variation because any further reductions in the full-house and flush payouts would dent the long-term theoretical return of the game.
 In turn, this means a full-pay version gives you the best possible odds of winning.
-There is still a house edge working against you but it is quite tolerable at 0.74% in the 8/5 variation.
-Here is how Microgaming’s version of Aces and Faces compares to the so-called short-pay variants in terms of house edge (HE):
+There is still a house edge working against you, but it is quite tolerable at 0.74% in the 8/5 variation.
+Here is how Microgaming’s version of Aces and Faces compares with the so-called short-pay variants in terms of house edge (HE):

 - 7/6 Aces and Faces – 0.81% HE (99.19% RTP)